-- Once total spending by the beneficiary and the plan equals $9,719, catastrophic coverage begins and the beneficiary pays either five percent of qualified costs, or a copayment of $3.60 for a generic or preferred drug and $8.95 for other drugs, whichever is greater, for the remainder of the year.
-For costs in the coverage gap phase, beneficiaries will pay 25% for both brand-name and generic drugs, with plans paying the remaining 75% of generic drug costs—which means that, effective in 2020, the Part D coverage gap will be fully phased out.
+- Once total spending by the beneficiary and the plan equals $7,400, catastrophic coverage begins and the beneficiary pays either five percent of qualified costs, or a copayment of $4.15 for a generic or 25% for others, for the remainder of the year.
+For costs in the coverage gap phase, beneficiaries will pay 25% for both brand-name and generic drugs, with plans paying the remaining 75% of generic drug costs.